wanghaisheng/responsive-landing-page-starter/content/blog/en/best-practices-to-get-started-with-the-vonage-video-api.md

     * Can record up to 16 streams.
 Alternatively, we allow up to 50 audio-only streams
     * Single MP4 file containing all media streams
     * Customizable layout - <https://tokbox.com/developer/guides/archiving/layout-control.html>
     * Can be started automatically (240 minutes max.
-If recording is not stopped, it will start archiving to a new file)
+If the recording is not stopped, it will start archiving to a new file)
     * It is possible to prioritize certain streams to be included in the recording by assigning different layout classes.
 For example, screen-share streams  - <https://tokbox.com/developer/guides/archive-broadcast-layout/#stream-prioritization-rules>
   * Individual Stream